-In Europe, experimentally driven research for defining the Internet’s architecture began nearly 50 years ago.
+In Europe, experimentally driven research for defining the Internet’s architecture began in the late 1960s.
 Yet few people realise that the original voices from these early days of inter-networking are still around.
 NetAffair wants to ensure that their personal knowledge, experiences and the insights of European research efforts do not just evaporate, but are heard, discussed and used to construct new principles.
 Especially, as the scientific and political contest unfolds today between different regions of the world, it bears clear resemblances to a not-so-distant European past.

 For the USA the story of the Internet starts mainly with the Soviet satellite Sputnik 1, and how politicians and scientists on the other side of the Atlantic made the best out of a frustrating situation: by investing in science and research.

 In Europe, the situation was different.
 Faced with the wreckage of two world wars, reconstruction work was essential.
 For once, people and politicians together felt the need for peace.
 Investments in infrastructure were needed as well as in high-tech technology.
 Are you getting a sense of déjà vu yet?

 The interests of industrial players, nations and European policy have not always coincided when the subject was building a European computer market, technical and management capabilities or technological innovation.
 Even today the European industry seems to be driven by one notion: it’s easier to team up with and sell an idea to a US partner than to a European one.
 But why blame the industry alone?
 Politicians will never call a visit to their EU colleagues a “fact-finding mission”, but they still do so when travelling to Silicon Valley.

 However, these early discussions on uniting science and research efforts and European computer industries laid the path for an experimental pan-European Informatics Network.

 A portable scooter, 1960.

 Internet history fast-forward, an audio play.
 Listen to the original voices, to the people who have been involved in the development of computer networking since the 1960s.
 Enjoy!